 Cardio is an important part of a balanced fitness routine.
 It should be a challenge, but enjoyable for benefit.
 There is cardio for everyone.
+Cardio exercise is an important part of your fitness journey.

 Cardio workout benefits

 Doing cardio regularly improves lung function, helps you sleep better, and improves immunity.
 It increases your body’s metabolism to help you keep burning calories and fat even after the workout is over.
 It also helps reduce chronic pain.
 That’s why cardio for everyone is such a great way to spend your time working out.
+And don’t forget to make sure you are using proper form to reduce the risk of injury and get the most from each movement.

 What happens to your body when you do cardio exercise?